 - 1. Implement touchless payment methods if available. - D. If the attraction has a restaurant component, compliance with Section 1 also required.
-Those provisions also apply to event spaces and catered functions. - E. Compliance with the measures in this Section is to be validated during regular operator inspections.
-All establishments that document adherence to the minimum best practice standards in this Section will earn a Pima County Best Practice
+Those provisions also apply to event spaces and catered functions.

-Pledge badge that can be displayed electronically or physically to provide a visible symbol of the commitment to the community's health and well-being.
+E. Compliance with the measures in this Section is to be validated during regular operator inspections.
+All establishments that document adherence to the minimum best practice standards in this Section will earn a Pima County Best Practice Pledge badge that can be displayed electronically or physically to provide a visible symbol of the commitment to the community's health and well-being.

 SECTION 5.
-Failure to comply with measures set forth in Sections 1, 3, or 4 of this Proclamation, except for those that are solely recommendations, subjects an establishment to enforcement as follows:
+Failure to comply with measures set forth in Sections 1, 3, or 4 of this Proclamation, except for those that are solely recommendations, subjects an establishment to civil penalties as follows:

-- A. First violation: a written warning whose primary purpose is to educate the establishment in order to obtain voluntary compliance. - B. Second violation of the same or a similar nature: a written warning whose primary purpose is to notify the establishment that future violations of the same or a similar nature as the first violation will result in a posting as described in subsection (C) below.. - C. Third and subsequent violations of the same or a similar nature.
-Posting on the County COVID-19 website that the facility, business or location is not in compliance with the approved County standards designed to minimize the spread of COVID-19. - D. Establishments that have been found to meet these standards and have not had a valid complaint in violation of either these temporary measures or the Pima County Food Code within the past 12 months, will be posted on the Covid-19 website as following Pima County Best Practices Restaurants.
+- A. First violation: a written warning whose primary purpose is to educate the establishment in order to obtain voluntary compliance. - B. Second violation of the same or a similar nature: a written warning whose primary purpose is to notify the establishment that future violations of the same or a similar nature as the first violation will constitute civil infractions. - C. Third and subsequent violations of the same or a similar nature: each constitutes a civil infraction, with a penalty of \$500.